 Again nothing wrong with a seed diet as long as you have variety.
 Do make sure you clean the seed tray as well with hot soapy water to avoid bacteria and fungus to grow, and do make sure that the seed tray is completely and totally dry before serving seeds.
 Any time moisture is on the seed tray, you are inviting fungus and bacteria.
 Your cockatiel will extract the seed from the husks and the bowl may in fact be full of empty husks that your cockatiel does not consume, so it's important that you refresh the seed tray as often as you can.

 Sprouts, Spinach, Turnip Greens, Swiss chard, Mustard Greens, Broccoli, Escarole, Chicory, Dried Tomatoes, Beet Greens, Bok Choy, Grated Carrots, Collard greens, Corn on the Cob, Endive, Kale, Yams, Pumpkin, Sweet potato, (cockatiels like Yams, Pumpkin and Sweet Potato better when they are cooked).

 Mangos, Cantaloupe, Apricots, Nectarines, Papayas, Peaches Apples, Bananas, Grapes, Oranges.
 Make sure your cockatiel does not have any seeds from fruits, some can be very dangerous, like Cherry pits as they may contain trace amounts of cyanide.

-It's OK for your cockatiel to eat chicken, fish or beef, again we are talking here very small amounts.
+It's OK for your cockatiel to eat chicken, again we are talking here very, very, small amounts.
 Other sources of protein are cooked eggs (hard boiled or scrambled), yogurt, cottage cheese and peanuts.